ivansglazunov/nextjs-hasura-auth/README.md

 3. **Security**
    For security, you should set `HASURA_EVENT_SECRET` in your environment variables.
 This secret will be automatically added as a header to event trigger requests and verified by your handler.

+   Important security considerations:

+   - Always set `HASURA_EVENT_SECRET` to a strong, random value in production environments
+   - In production mode, requests without the correct secret will be denied automatically
+   - Keep your `HASURA_EVENT_SECRET` as secure as your `HASURA_ADMIN_SECRET`
+   - The `hasyxEvent` wrapper handles all security verification automatically
+   - Never expose your event handlers to public access without authentication
+   - For local development, ensure your Hasura instance can reach your local server (use tools like ngrok if needed)

 ### Example Event Trigger Definition